smaldini/reactor-incubator/reactor-pipe/README.md

 However, with Matched Lazy Topologies, your lookups will still complete in constant time (`O(1)`) on average.
 In order to allow such a flexibility, you specify the predicate that will check if the key should be processed by this topology.
-Whenever first key comes, all matchers will be queried and topologies will get created for the matched keys.
-All subsequent messages with same key will be processed immediately.
+Whenever the first key comes, all matchers will be queried and topologies will get created for the matched keys.
+All subsequent messages with the same key will be processed immediately.

-This is not just a performance optimisation, this also allows you to process different entities independently.
+This is not just a performance optimization, this also allows you to process different entities independently.

 ```java